nschmidtg/Podcastmix/README.md

 All links to download the dataset, train, evaluate and separate Podcasts are included here.
 Feel free to use the dataset for any other purposes.

+## Pretrained models
+If you don't want to train and evaluate the network, but only use the pretrained models, we have uploaded them to a [separated repository](https://github.com/MTG/Podcastmix-inference), so you don't have to download the dataset and could jump right to separate your podcasts.

 ## Download the dataset:

 Download the directory structure with the test sets (podcastmix-real-no-reference and podcastmix-real-with-reference):